anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   * EST {{RFC7030}}, also its variant EST-coaps {{RFC9148}},
     utilizes PKCS #10 to encode Certificate Signing Requests (CSRs).
-    While such a CSR was not designed to include a proof of origin, there is a limited, indirect way of binding it to the source authentication of the underlying TLS session.
+    While such a CSR has not been designed to include a proof of origin, there is a limited, indirect way of binding it to the source authentication of the underlying TLS session.
     This is achieved by including in the CSR the tls-unique value {{RFC5929}}